ericcccsliu/imc-prosperity-2/README.md

 The motivation behind the complexity of our dp algorithm was the fact that, at each iteration, we couldn't necessarily achieve our full desired position–therefore, we needed a state for each potential position that we could feasibly achieve.
 A simple example of this is to imagine a product going through the following prices:
 $$8 \rightarrow 7 \rightarrow 12 \rightarrow 10$$
-With a position limit of 2, and with sufficient volume on the orderbook, the optimal trading would be: sell 2 -> buy 4 -> sell 4, with a pnl of 16.
+With a position limit of 2, and with sufficient volume on the orderbook, the optimal trades would be: sell 2 -> buy 4 -> sell 4, with a pnl of 16.
 Now imagine if you could only buy/sell 2 shares at each iteration.
 Then, the optimal solution would change–you'd want to buy 2 -> buy 2 -> sell 2, with an overall pnl of 14.
 <details>
   <summary>our dp code (click to expand)</summary>